apostrophecms/docs/docs/cookbook/reusing-standard-fields.md

 The `AposSchema` component does the majority of work constructing and displaying our schema fields, as well as passing data.

 In this case, we are wrapping it in some additional markup to allow for customized styling.
 In making your components, this may not be necessary.
-To return the letter grade we are adding an additional span after the `AposSchema` with content set by the `letterGrade()` method.
+To return the letter grade we are adding a span after the `AposSchema` with content set by the `letterGrade()` method.

-The `AposSchema` component typically takes the `:trigger-validation`, `:utility-rail` and `:generation` props.
+The `AposSchema` component typically takes the `:trigger-validation`, and `:generation` props.
 These are used by Apostrophe for field validation, display, and updating.

 To keep track of state within our component, we are passing `gradeSchemaInput` that comes from our `data()` method to `v-model`.